 Training for officials, volunteers and employees in suburban & rural communities

-BOSTON --- Registration has officially opened for the 12th annual Housing Institute, Wednesday and Thursday, June 6 & 7 at the Devens Common Center.
+BOSTON --- Registration is still open for the 12th annual Housing Institute, Wednesday and Thursday, June 6 & 7 at the Devens Common Center.

 Geared towards officials, volunteers and employees in suburban and rural communities, the Housing Institute is a two-day workshop that engages participants in discussion and problem solving around the development of affordable housing.